Free Online CBM Calculator

 Avoid Freight Overcharges

-Carriers bill whichever is higher — actual weight or volumetric weight.
-Knowing this upfront lets you negotiate rates and re-pack efficiently.
+Carriers bill whichever is higher — actual or volumetric weight.
+Knowing your density upfront lets you re-pack efficiently and negotiate rates.

 Choose the Right Container